boycehbz/CrowdRec/README.md

 # CrowdRec

 The code is tested on Windows 10 and WSL2 (Windows Subsystem for Linux) with an NVIDIA GeForce RTX 3090 GPU and 64GB memory.<br>
-(To accelerate the fitting, we use 7 RTX 3090 and 3 TITAN RTX cards during the GigaCrowd Challenge Season 2022.)

-## Evaluation on GigaCrowd dataset
+## Evaluation on GigaCrowd dataset with Docker

 ### Step 1.
 Download dataset
 Download the test set from [GigaVision challenge website](https://www.gigavision.cn/track/track?nav=GigaCrowd&type=nav) and put the images in <YOUR/PATH> with the following structure.